Pale Moon future roadmapLast update: 2021-03-10

 This platform will continue to carry the Goanna engine, like the previous browser incarnations, albeit with many updates and rearchitecturing.

-Building on UXP brings a number of necessary advantages to Pale Moon as an application, chief among them full ECMAScript 6 standard support, and additional support for ES2016 and ES2017 drafts to bring the browser's scripting and DOM capabilities on the level with what is required by the current web.
+Building on UXP brings a number of necessary advantages to Pale Moon as an application, chief among them full ECMAScript 6 standard support, and additional support for later ES additions to bring the browser's scripting and DOM capabilities on the level with what is required by the current web.
 It is expected that this scripting storm that has been raging for a few years will die down and allowing us to keep pace with any new developments without being in any way lacking in our support.

 Technology supportPale Moon supports and will continue to support the following features/technologies:

 Core WorkPale Moon's core is in flux, just like the web is.
-With the current practice of a total lack of standards and everyone implementing things based on draft specifications and recommendations instead of established standards, a lot of the features in Pale Moon are determined on an on-demand basis: If there is enough demand for a certain feature or if it is considered beneficial to the browser and the web, it will be implemented - other features may be put on hold or decided against altogether.
+With the current practice of a total lack of standards and everyone implementing things based on draft specifications and recommendations (instead of established and above all community-agreed standards), as well as an increasing number of pseudo-standards being written by browser vendors in an implementation-first marketing strategy, a lot of the features in Pale Moon are determined and implemented on an on-demand basis: If there is enough demand for a certain feature or if it is considered beneficial to the browser and the web, it will be implemented - other features may be put on hold or decided against altogether.

-The status of planned improvements is, to some extent, available on the GitHub issues page.
+The status of planned improvements is, to some extent, available on the repository issues page of the platform.

 Layout and RenderingThe current layout and rendering engine (Goanna) is Pale Moon's independent implementation derived from Gecko.
 This engine debuted in v26 of the browser, and aims to improve upon the previous Pale Moon engine by steadily adopting more desired HTML and CSS features as well as improving rendering techniques.
 Some implementations will be significantly different than those found in other browsers, even Gecko-based ones, and aim to provide the best-of-class solutions to web design problems.

-Version 28 of the browser carries the engine and subsequently platform version 4 of Goanna.
+Versions 28 and early 29 of the browser carries the engine and subsequently platform version 4 of Goanna.
 This adds, among other things, support for WebGL2, CSS Grid, and other recent additions to the layout and rendering landscape for browsers - further improvements will be made over time, as required.

 Media supportMedia support is a regularly-discussed topic for Pale Moon users, since part of the user base would prefer a browser to also be a full-featured and fully dedicated&specialized media player.
 This is, however, not a goal of Pale Moon because of the inherent shift of focus from document content to media content.
 That being said, the Web has shifted to be more visual-media heavy and as such will require a browser to at least to some extent take on the media player role.

 It will never be our goal to equal or surpass dedicated media software, since Pale Moon is and remains above all a web browser.
-Full-HD streaming will be possible, but may not be as smooth or as feature-rich as what you may find in home cinema software.
-Also, see above, we do not intend to have DRM in Pale Moon's core program, unlike other applications that build on UXP, and the browser will as such remain properly DRM-free.
+Full-HD streaming will be possible with the right hardware, but may not be as smooth or as feature-rich as what you may find in home cinema software.
+Also, see above, we do not intend to have DRM in Pale Moon's core program, and the browser will as such remain properly DRM-free.

 Platform (operating system) supportPale Moon is originally a Microsoft Windows product.

-On the roadmap are the following specific platforms to support in addition to Windows:
+Our roadmap considerations for specific platforms to support in addition to Windows: